tofugu/wanikani-api-v2-doc/source/includes/_introduction.md

 All responses return JSON.

-We currently have language bindings in Shell!
+We currently have language bindings in Shell and Javascript!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

+## Roadmap

+The following are planned to be implemented before exiting beta:

+* Soft deletion field.
+* API terms and conditions.
+* Inclusion of asset content:
+  * Vocabulary audio
+  * Sentences
+  * Radical SVG and PNG
+* JSON authentication endpoint for better extraction of API key.
+* Move API v2 to subdomain api.wanikani.com/v2.